ebabel-eu/react-login/README.md

 - Move all components of Login into separate repositories.
 - Adapt this React.js code to also work natively in mobiles with React Native, but also take a look at [Flutter](https://flutter.dev/docs/get-started/flutter-for/react-native-devs)
 - Add more Jest unit tests.
+- Make sure the component is offline-friendly in the demo.
+Not sure the offline setup scope is entirely inside the component or actually the responsibility of the component itself, but if the demo works offline, so should the component.

 ## Available Scripts